Embryo Research To Reduce Need For In Vitro Fertilization Raises Ethical Concerns

 "There is no difference between an egg donation cycle and what we did here," Munne says.

-In fact, embryos produced in the study already have been used to create at least five pregnancies and three healthy babies.
+Embryos produced in the study already have been used to create at least five pregnancies and three healthy babies.